 The biggest challenge for photographers is to organize and present photos.
 And this website contains a lot of them.
 To help you navigate the wealth of images and information, I’ve compiled some information on this page.
-The three main elements of my site are:
+The four main elements of my site are:

-- The Portfolio Galleries, where you find themed compilations of images, organized by places or subjects.
+- Portfolio Galleries, where you find themed compilations of images, organized by places or subjects.
 This is the tightest selection of high quality images.
 The portfolio galleries are also organized by Portfolio Categories – each category is represented by the thumbnail of the latest entry that was added to it, and contains multiple galleries.

 With the menu (where you’ve found this entry already) you’ll be able to access the different section of the site easily.